 While I think it’s great that you can see a couple of server statistics, charts would make this much more visible.
-Many other control panels for WordPress have a more visual approach of displaying server stats.
+Many other control panels for WordPress have a more visual approach to displaying server stats.

 In addition, the monitoring of each application is mainly limited to disk space and bandwidth utilization.

 Cyberpanel Cloud: Managing multiple instances

-One of the biggest drawback compared to other control panels is that Cyberpanel works slightly different.
+One of the biggest drawbacks compared to other control panels is that Cyberpanel works slightly different.
 You’ve to manually install Cyberpanel on every server you’re going to add.
-You can then login to the Cyberpanel installation on each of these servers and manage the heck out of it.
+You can then log in to the Cyberpanel installation on each of these servers and manage the heck out of it.

 But, there is no easy interface to manage multiple servers.

 Other control panels have in my opinion a more logical setup where you can manage servers and sites in just two separate screens, but one platform.

 But I believe there is also a solution.
 I’ve had a sneak peek into Cyberpanel Cloud, which is the panel to connect all your Cyberpanel servers too.
 In that way, central server management is a lot easier.